ChrisWhealy/parse-sap-odata/README.md

 `cargo test -- --nocapture > ./tests/parsed_output.txt`.

-`parsed_output.txt` will be several thousand lines long...
+When parsing the OData service `GWSAMPLE_BASIC`, the file `parsed_output.txt` will be several thousand lines long...